aquasecurity/tracee/docs/docs/deep-dive/dropping-capabilities.md

 The first will add given capabilities to the Required ring (so events might be able to work).
 The last will remove the capabilities from that same ring.

-> Tracee-rules do not support adding or removing specific capabilities.